dilaraisikli/Connect-4-AI-Bot-for-CentraleSupelec-AI-Competition-/README.md

 # Connect4_AI_Python

 This is a Python 3 AI bot playing connect 4 game.
+Created for competition in AI Summer School of CentraleSupelec (The winner project)

 The strategy of the bot is inculded in ai_player.py file.